mshibanami/xcstrings-cli/README.md

         en: Details
         ja: 詳細
         zh-Hans: 详情
-EOF
 ```

-Finally, copy the generated command and run it in your terminal to add the translations to your xcstrings file.
+Finally, copy the generated YAML and run `xcs add -i` to add the translations to your xcstrings file via interactive mode.

 ## Q&A